Diabetes and Your Dog

 “This is No. 1,” says Nelson.
-The dog’s insulin must be regulated, which takes a few months of trial-and-error dosing in order to happen.
-“You need to like your veterinarian, because you’re going to see that person a lot.”
+The dog’s insulin must be regulated, which takes a few months of trial-and-error dosing to happen.
+“You need to like your veterinarian because you’re going to see that person a lot.”
 Dogs are monitored frequently, often during 24-hour office visits, in the period following initial diagnosis.
-A diabetic dog requires due diligence from the owner, who most typically must inject the dog twice daily, at fairly precise 12-hour intervals.
+A diabetic dog requires due diligence from the owner, who must typically inject the dog twice daily, at fairly precise 12-hour intervals.
 The needles are small, and when administered in the scruff of the neck while the dog is eating, the dog may not even notice the prick.

 Overweight dogs have an increased chance of developing diabetes.
-However, a diabetes diet does not necessarily mean one that promotes weight loss, just one that is prescribed by the veterinarian.
-Says Nelson: “I suggest a food with a high-quality, animal-based protein source with an immediate glucose source like rice but also an extended glucose source like corn or barley.”
-Meals must be provided on a consistent schedule as well.
+However, a diabetes diet does not necessarily mean promoting weight loss, just one prescribed by the veterinarian.
+Says Nelson: “I suggest food with a high-quality, animal-based protein source with an immediate glucose source like rice but also an extended glucose source like corn or barley.”
+Owners must provide meals on a consistent schedule as well.